Revised: October 5th, 2017

 d.
 The advisor to the youth club Treasurer shall report on the financial activities of the youth club to the Treasurer of DSRPC monthly.

-1. The standing committees of the DSRPC shall be the Bylaws Committee, the Range Construction Committee, the Ballot Committee, the Advisory Committee and the Corporate Advertising Committee.
+1. The standing committees of the DSRPC shall be the Bylaws Committee, the Range Construction Committee, the Ballot Committee, and the Advisory Committee.

 2. All committee members will be listed on the DSRPC website.